 What is an HIV test and how does it work?

-An HIV test checks whether antibodies or components of the HIV virus can be detected in the blood.
-There are different test procedures, including antibody tests, antigen-antibody combination tests and PCR tests.
+An HIV test checks whether antibodies or components of the HIV virus are detectable in the blood.
+There are different testing methods, including antibody tests, antigen-antibody combination tests, and PCR tests.

-An HIV test should be performed if there is a risk of infection, such as unprotected sex or contact with infected blood.
+An HIV test should be conducted if there was a risk of infection, such as unprotected sexual intercourse or contact with infected blood.
 It is also recommended during pregnancy.

-How long does it take for HIV to be detectable in the test?
+How long does it take for HIV to be detectable in a test?

-How long does it take for HIV to be detectable in the test?
+How long does it take for HIV to be detectable in a test?

-Detectable results depend on the type of test.
-Antibody tests can detect HIV approximately 3-12 weeks after infection, PCR tests after just 1-2 weeks.
+Detectability depends on the type of test.
+Antibody tests can detect HIV approximately 3-12 weeks after infection, while PCR tests can do so after 1-2 weeks.

 Is an HIV test anonymous and discreet?